zenogoku123/The_Auto_Filter_Bot/README.md

 ## Thanks to
  - <b>Thanks To [Pyrogram Library](https://github.com/pyrogram/pyrogram) & [Pyrofork Library](https://github.com/Mayuri-Chan/pyrofork)
- - Thanks To [Tech VJ](https://telegram.me/Cartoon_Carnival) To Modify And Add Amazing Feature In The Repo
+ - Thanks To [Cartoon_Carnival](https://telegram.me/Cartoon_Carnival) To Modify And Add Amazing Feature In The Repo
  - Thanks To [Eva Marie](https://t.me/TeamEvamaria) For Base Repo
  - Thanks To All Everyone In This Journey</b>